rodarima/sa/3/README.md

 	% squeue
 		     JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)

-Check the output of the execution.
-What happened with the order of outputs?
+If we take a look at the output we can notice that the execution is not sorted by rank:

 	% cat output*.out
 	I am 1 of 16